 Patti Smith.
 Robert Mapplethorpe.
 Art.
 Sexuality.
 The 1970s.
 New York.
 Could it get more bohemian?
-No, even if you are
+No, even if you are the kind of person to don faux fur jackets and fedoras in the middle of July.

 This is the long awaited memoir of Patti Smith; not so much a retrospective of her career but more a portrait of two young artist’s ascent, a prelude to fame.
 Anyone with a pre-existing love for this poet–come-androgynous rock star will fall ever deeper as this masterpiece takes you by the hand and drags you into a world comprised of artistic and cultural pretension, the 27 club, rock’n’roll, sex, love and poverty (but the cool kind –has one not heard of heroin chic???).